Local Flow Matching Generative Models: Local Flow Matching

+where the marginal distribution of $x_r$ is $p_n^*$.
+The original FM sets $x_r$ to be independent from $x_l$ \cite{albergo2023building}, which can be implemented by drawing $x_l'$ as an independent copy of $x_l$.
+By the comment beneath Lemma \ref{lemma:FM_loss}, by setting $x_l' = x_l$, which renders $x_r$ and $x_l$ dependent, it also gives a valid (but different) flow in FM.
+In our work, we found that the dependent sampling can give a more regular velocity field in experiments.

-then the marginal distribution of $x_r$ is $p_n^*$.
-We now train the $n$-th sub-flow, denoted by $\hat v_n(x, t; \theta)$, by FM to interpolate the pair $(p_{n-1}, p_n^*)$ using \eqref{eq:interpolation}\eqref{eq:fm_loss} (the time interval $[0, \gamma_n]$ is rescaled to be $[0,1]$ in FM training).
-The velocity field $\hat v_n$ can have its own parametrization $\theta_n$, which then can be trained independently from previous sub-flows.
+We then train the $n$-th sub-flow, denoted by $\hat v_n(x, t; \theta)$, using FM to interpolate the pair $(p_{n-1}, p_n^*)$ based on \eqref{eq:interpolation} and \eqref{eq:fm_loss}.
+During FM training, the time interval $[0, \gamma_n]$ is rescaled to be $[0,1]$.
+The velocity field $\hat v_n$ can have its own parametrization $\theta_n$, allowing it to be trained independently of the previous sub-flows.